 - Family Guy has it Played for Laughs in one of its cutaway jokes, where a dog is in hell, but instead of devils taunting them with pitchforks, they are using vacuums.
 See it here.

 - Peter predicts that when Quagmire dies he will be reincarnated as a condom.
-But he would not be use as he would expect.
+Used by a gay couple.

-- One Manatee Gag has a suicide bomber go to heaven and get his 72 virgins...with said virgins all males who are Trekkies, LARP players and various other nerds.
+- One Manatee Gag has a suicide bomber go to heaven and get his 72 virgins... with said virgins being all males who are Trekkies, LARP players and various other nerds.

 - On Jimmy Two-Shoes, Miseryville is usually a very straight (if not somewhat tolerable) depection of Hell.
 But in "Best Prank Ever", it's turned into the Tastes Like Diabetes Smilesville as part of the ultimate prank on Lucius, resulting in a short tern Villainous Breakdown.